 Once the mixture has reduced and darkened, carefully dip a teaspoon into the mixture and drizzle it into your glass of iced water (remove the ice cubes if using.)
 It should become a soft, pliable ball you can squash with your fingers when dropped into the iced water.
 If it sticks to the glass or your fingers when you press it, continue to boil and test the mixture every 2–3 minutes, or until it passes the test.

 Add a pinch of salt then beat the mixture well.
 Leave to cool in the saucepan for 10 minutes.
-Beat the thickened mixture again until it starts to lose its shine.
+Beat the thickened mixture again, breaking the top that will have started to set until it starts to lose its shine.
+Leave for another 5 minutes and beat again.
 Pour into the lined tin and level with the back of a spoon.

 Refrigerate for at least 3 hours, or until completely firm and you can cut through it easily with a knife without it getting stuck.
 Remove the fudge from the tin, transfer to a chopping board and slice into 36 pieces (6x6) with a sharp knife.